alexsocha/luckyblockmod.com/client/src/info.md

 ## Natural Generation

-The Lucky Block will naturally spawn in your world, and accross all dimensions.
-It's quite rare, though slightly more likely in dimensions such as The Nether.
+The Lucky Block will naturally spawn in your world, and across all dimensions.
+It's quite rare, though slightly more common in dimensions such as The Nether.
 It may also generate within special structures, indicating how positive the outcome is likely to be.

 <div>
 <img class="img-box" width="40%" style="float: left" src="./images/spawn_acropolis.png">